vyq/cryptocurrency-trading/README.md

 - Use [uWebSockets](https://github.com/uNetworking/uWebSockets) because of GitHub stars and sponsorship by BitMEX
 - Use shared library for modularity

+# takeaway

+- [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange) is a communications protocol, not an API
+- Insert a hard tab into [makefile](https://en.wikipedia.org/wiki/Makefile) by pressing Ctrl + V, then Tab
+- libssl-dev is required to compile libuWS.so
+- libuWS depends on libssl and zlib

 # to-do

 - Test `hub.onMessage()` using Catch